-If can persuade a colleague to pay £150-£200 in exchange for a supplementary card and a ‘top-of-the-range’ Priority Pass, keeping the card, at effectively a new net cost of £250-£300, becomes much more appealing.
+If can persuade a colleague to pay £150-£200 in exchange for a supplementary card and a ‘top-of-the-range’ Priority Pass, keeping the card becomes much more appealing.

 Purely in terms of the sign-up bonus, the Platinum card is a great way to earn a big chunk of Avios points, Virgin miles etc at low cost.

-Remember you have three months to hit the £2,000 spending requirement.
-If you cancelled your card immediately after triggering the bonus and took a pro-rata refund of the annual fee, those three months would cost roughly £115 in card fees – less if you can hit the spending target sooner.
+If you took the whole of the initial three-month period to trigger the sign-up bonus those three months would cost roughly £143 in card fees – less if you can hit the spending target sooner.

-I’m sure every Tricks of the Trade reader would be able to extract more than £115 of value out of 30,000 Avios!
+I’d like to hope that every Tricks of the Trade reader would be able to extract more than £143 of value out of 30,000 Avios!